-Many traditional and non-traditional betting platforms predictably want a slice of that enormous pie.
-FanDuel and DraftKings, once associated with the 'daily fantasy' movement, have pivoted to be more full-scale iGaming platforms.
-Popular sports blog Barstool Sports has partnered with Penn National Gaming to create the Barstool Sportsbook.
+With such high expected profit margins, many traditional and non-traditional betting platforms predictably want a slice of that enormous pie: FanDuel and DraftKings, once associated with the 'daily fantasy' movement, have pivoted to be more full-scale iGaming platforms, and popular sports blog Barstool Sports has partnered with Penn National Gaming to create the Barstool Sportsbook.

 What constitutes iGaming?